 JFA-L does not calculate exact intensities at penumbra regions but only some form of approximations.
 This is not an issue for real-time applications, such as games, as long as the algorithm can achieve the following two goals of parity and smoothness in order to generate convincing soft shadows.
-On the parity, an algorithm calculates soft shadow intensity for a pixel if, and only if, the pixel is in some penumbra regions.
-On the smoothness, calculated intensities of adjacent penumbra pixels must transit smoothly.
+On the parity, an algorithm calculates soft shadow intensity for a pixel if, and only if, the pixel is in a penumbra region.
+On the smoothness, calculated intensities of adjacent penumbra pixels must vary smoothly.
 Parity.
-We have the following simple argument that when a pixel p is calculated to be in some penumbra regions by JFA-L, then this is indeed so for p.
+We have the following simple argument that when a pixel p is calculated to be in a penumbra region by JFA-L, then this is indeed so for p.
 Let o be the occluder received at p through jump flooding for the calculation of the intensity of p.
 By the fact that the ray from p to o intersects the light source, p cannot be fully lit.
-Also, p cannot be in umbra regions too, as our algorithm does not assign intensity to pixels in umbra regions.
-So, p can only be in some penumbra regions, as claimed.
+Also, p cannot be in an umbra region too, as our algorithm does not assign intensity to pixels in umbra regions.
+So, p can only be in a penumbra region, as claimed.

-On the other hand, if p does not receive intensity value through jump flooding, then it is not certain that p is not in some penumbra regions.
-When such p is indeed in the middle of some penumbra regions, the undesirable visual effect is the existence of holes in the calculated penumbra regions.
+On the other hand, if p does not receive intensity value through jump flooding, then it is not certain that p is not in any penumbra region.
+When such p is indeed in the middle of a penumbra region, the undesirable visual effect is the existence of holes in the calculated penumbra region.
 In all our experiments, we do not observe such effects.
 One explanation is that penumbra regions tend to be narrow in width, thus are highly unlikely to accommodate visible holes.
-Another possible explanation is to view the jump flooding computation of intensity here as in some way related to the jump flooding computation of distance in [RT06].
+Another possible explanation is to view the jump flooding computation of intensity here as in some way related to the jump flooding computation of distance in [17].
 This view is reasonable, but not absolute, as the intensity of a pixel is in some way proportional to the distance from the silhouette pixels in the light space.
-By the result of [RT06] that JFA computes excellent approximation to Voronoi diagram, we can expect JFA to communicate occluders to almost all, if not all, pixels (especially those nearby ones) in penumbra regions.
+By the result of [17] that JFA computes excellent approximation to Voronoi diagram, we can expect JFA to communicate occluders to almost all. if not all, pixels (especially those nearby ones) in penumbra regions.